Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 On-demand videos allow viewers to watch your content for free without paying you directly.
 Technically, the viewers pay you by watching the advertisements that run with your content.
 You can work with an established advertising network or seek independent advertising partnerships.

-Similarly, You can use ad-based video monetization on its own.
+Similarly, you can use ad-based video monetization on its own.
 Or you can use ad-based monetization with PPV or subscription-based monetization, creating a hybrid monetization model.

 Pay-Per-View Video Streaming: How does PPV work?